MortenMunk/typst-touying-SPmi-R1/slides/result.typ

     - Not too good

     But in real life...
-    - Domain expert evaluate output
+    - Domain expert evaluates output
     - If they correct 3 words manually:
       - SER 3.89%
       - Pretty good!